dihardchallenge/dihard3workshop/_pages/submission.md

 > + Upload your **paper** into the "**FILES**" section.
 > + Click "**Submit**".
 > + Click "**Done**".

+**Note:** the submission system does not any send confirmation email.
+You can check that your submission has been taken into account in your author console.

 # Review
 All abstracts will be reviewed to ensure that the challenge rules were